Dead Internet theory: Expert view

+Research has shown that automated bot accounts make up a significant portion of internet traffic, though experts emphasize that this does not prove a coordinated effort to replace human activity online.
+Critics argue that the theory is based largely on unverified observation, such as perceived declines in content quality or repetitive online interactions, rather than verifiable data.
+Researchers also note that many forms of bot activity, such as spam filtering, Denial-of-service attacks, and web scraping, serve specific functions, sometimes maliciously, but do not indicate in any way that human participation on the internet is being replaced.
+Researchers have also compared the dead Internet theory to other internet-related conspiracy theories and note that these theories often stretch current trends, like artificial intelligence and increased bot activity, into speculative claims without using concrete evidence.
+Research discussing the dead Internet theory has focused on several issues identified in the claims of the theory without discussing the speculative aspects, and colloquially researchers and the public have used it to refer to these issues without the conspiracy aspects.

-Caroline Busta, founder of the media platform New Models, was quoted in a 2021 article in The Atlantic calling much of the dead Internet theory a "paranoid fantasy", even if there are legitimate criticisms involving bot traffic and the integrity of the Internet, but she said she does agree with the "overarching idea".
-A 2021 Ouest-France article, which heavily referenced the 2021 article in The Atlantic, went on to compare the dead Interent theory to flat Earth and COVID-19 conspiracy theories.
-The article stated that even if some elements of the theory exist, the dead Internet theory is still not realistic.
-In 2023 The New Atlantis, article, Robert Mariani called the theory a mix between a genuine conspiracy theory and a creepypasta.
+Caroline Busta, founder of the media platform New Models, was quoted in a 2021 article in The Atlantic calling the conspiratorial aspect of the dead Internet theory a "paranoid fantasy", despite acknowledging that there are legitimate criticisms involving bot traffic and the integrity of the Internet, and agreeing with the "overarching idea".
+A 2021 Ouest-France article, which heavily referenced the 2021 article in The Atlantic, went on to compare the dead Internet theory to flat Earth and COVID-19 conspiracy theories.
+The article stated that even though bots do produce online content, the dead Internet theory is still not realistic.
+In 2023 in The New Atlantis, Robert Mariani called the theory a mix between a genuine conspiracy theory and a creepypasta.
 A 2023 book published by CRC Press discussed the dead Internet theory, specifically mentioning Google censoring the web.
-The book included an entry for the term in its glossary defining it as:
+The book included an entry for the term in its glossary defining it:

-The Dead Internet Theory is a conspiracy theory that suggests the Internet has died and that much of the content we see online is now artificially generated by Al to manipulate the world population.
-The theory raises concerns about the impact of Al on propaganda, art, and journalism.
+The Dead Internet Theory is a conspiracy theory that suggests the Internet has died and that much of the content we see online is now artificially generated by AI to manipulate the world population.
+The theory raises concerns about the impact of AI on propaganda, art, and journalism.